Resources

 • Transfer taxes and recording fees.
 Local laws play a big part in how transfer fees and taxes add up.
 Transfer taxes are based on the value of the property and how the county/city taxes transactions.
 The county government typically determines the recording fees, which pay for the administrative tasks of filing the deed.

 • Attorney fees.
 Individual states decide whether or not an attorney is required to process closing.
-Their settlement fee is generally $2 per $1000 of the final sale price.
+While some charge a percentage of the sale price, others charge $150 to $500 an hour, depending on the complexity of the sale.

 home inspector looking at water heater